-Everything you need to know about the College Football Playoff Championships 2018
+Everything you need to know about the College Football Playoff National Championship 2018

 They did!
 But the Georgia Dome was imploded at the end of November, in an event that captured the attention and imagination of literally every single Atlantan within the city limits.
 If you're ever bored, find a building implosion to go observe.
 It will change your life.

-Now they play in Mercedes Benz Stadium, a cavernous metal Bundt cake that looks like aliens reassembled the Coliseum using space garbage.
+Now they play in Mercedes-Benz Stadium, a cavernous metal Bundt cake that looks like aliens reassembled the Coliseum using space garbage.

 Oh, it's not that bad!